dyablohunter/neuronchain/README.md

 # Neuron Chain
-The smallest blockchain in the world.
+The blockchain that runs in the browser.